shorepine/alles/README.md

 ## Enumerating synths

-The `sync` command in `alles.py`'s triggers an immediate response back from each on-line synthesizer.
+The `sync` command (see `alles.sync()`) triggers an immediate response back from each on-line synthesizer.
 The response looks like `_s65201i4c248y2`, where s is the time on the client, i is the index it is responding to, y has battery status (for versions that support that) and c is the client id.
 This lets you build a map of not only each booted synthesizer, but if you send many messages with different indexes, will also let you figure the round-trip latency for each one along with the reliability.

 ## WiFi & reliability

 UDP multicast is naturally 'lossy' -- there is no guarantee that a message will be received by a synth.
 Depending on a lot of factors, but most especially your wireless router and the presence of other devices, that reliability can go as low as 70%.
 In my home network, a many-client Google WiFi mesh, my average round trip latencies are in the high 200 ms range, and my reliability is in the 75% range.
 On a direct wired Netgear Nighthawk AC2300 with only synthesizers as clients, latencies are well under 50ms and reliability is close to 100%.
 For performance purposes, I highly suggest using a dedicated wireless router instead of an existing WiFi network.
 You'll want to be able to turn off many "quality of service" features (these prioritize a randomly chosen synth and will make sync hard to work with), and you'll want to in the best case only have synthesizers as direct WiFi clients.

 An easy way to do this is to set up a dedicated router but not wire any internet into it.
 Connect your laptop or host machine to the router over a wired connection (via a USB-ethernet adapter if you need one) from the router, but keep your laptop's wifi or other internet network active.
-In your controlling software, you simply set the source network address to send and receive multicast packets from.
+In your controlling software, you simply set the source network address to send and receive multicast packets from. `alles_util.py` has setup code for this.
 This will keep your host machine on its normal network but allow you to control the synths from a second interface.

 If you're in a place where you can't control your network, you can mitigate reliability by simply sending messages N times (2-4).
 Sending multiple duplicate messages do not have any adverse effect on the synths.